-More and more businesses are migrating to Office 365 to take advantage of the cloud suite’s industry-leading collaboration features and security.
+More and more businesses migrate to Office 365 every year to take advantage of the cloud suite’s industry-leading collaboration features and security.
 Over 879,851 companies in the US use the cloud suite as per Statista’s 2022 report.

 If your company is planning an Office 365 migration to use the cloud suite for improving business processes and outcomes, it is crucial to have a proper strategy.

-This guide takes a deep dive into Office 365 migration steps essential to taking a strategic approach to ensure complete migration success.
+This guide takes a deep dive into Office 365 migration steps that are essential to taking a strategic approach to ensure complete migration success.

-Companies planning to migrate to Microsoft 365 first need to schedule an organization-level meeting involving all stakeholders.
+Companies planning a Microsoft 365 migration first need to schedule an organization-level meeting involving all stakeholders.
 Migrating company data impacts every employee and the way they communicate with their coworkers.
 Therefore, a high-level discussion must take place.

 It is crucial to perform a pre-migration analysis during the planning phase.